Xyfir/Documentation/xyfir-market/sellers.md

 Be careful with your spaces.
 Adding a space before `**Field**` or *not* adding one after `**Field**` will cause xyMarketBot to miss the data.
 Field names and their values (with the exception of `**Category**`'s value) are case-insensitive.

 Note that this format is strictly for what xyMarket calls *structured* threads.
 A structured thread is a sales thread posted in a specific format/syntax that xyMarketBot can read and understand.
-Structured threads are given access to all of xyMarket's features like escrow, autobuy, feedback, etc. There are also *unstructured* threads, the only requirement of which is that the first line of the body text is `@unstructured`.
+Structured threads are given access to all of xyMarket's features like autobuy or feedback.
+Any thread that does not begin with `@structured` (must be the first line!) will be considered an *unstructured* thread.

 **Required** fields are: